Anthony-Nolan/Atlas/README_Contribution_Versioning.md

 * Documentation has been updated as appropriate:
     * Notably, the [Feature CHANGELOG](./Atlas.Functions.PublicApi/CHANGELOG_Atlas.md) should always be updated, and the [Client CHANGELOG](./Atlas.Client.Models/CHANGELOG_Client.md) should always be updated if any client models were changed

+### Other Tags

+* The `unverified/x.y.z` tag will be used occasionally to manage the release of versions to non-production environments.

 ## Contributing